 She was the song in his heart, now gone forever in a cruel plague.

 Once Upon a Life

-Between the mask and tears, all is hazy.
+Between a mask and tears, all is hazy.

 Done too late, the effort too little,

-Her life was over in a world gone crazy.
+Her life over now in a world gone crazy.

 Christmas cheer hung on a tree mocks.